lushen124/Universal-GBA-FE-Randomizer-Windows/README.md

 ### FE6 Notes

-* Random classes are available for most playable characters and bosses.
-Problems arise with playable characters and bosses that are scripted to move in events and can fly (Miledy, Gale, Narcian) and fly across otherwise impassable terrain (bodies of water and mountains).
-One option is to randomize them only with other flying classes, but that drastically cuts down on the possibilties (basically Wyvern Knight or Pegasus Knight).
-At the moment, they just won't be randomized. **EDIT: This may have been another issue.
-Will test this further to see if it is possible to move them on mountains without breaking things.**
 * My testing has been using the redux translation patch.
 I don't know how well it works with other patches (or even unpatched), so I recommend you use the same patch.
 All issues with v1.0 of the redux translation patch have been ironed out at this point, I think.
 You can find the Redux translation patch (both 1.0 and older versions) here: http://serenesforest.net/forums/index.php?showtopic=41095
 * The "Uncounterable" trait, which is usually reserved for siege tomes, has been removed from the pool of possible weapon traits that can be randomized, due to the game assuming that it is indeed a siege tome, and animating from 3+ spaces away, causing melee weapons to lock up.
 * Something that's interesting: Bosses randomized as thieves will move off of the throne to steal stuff.
 Not going to try to fix that one (short of not giving bosses the thief class).